 A: Charleston County offers multi-family communities two types of containers to collect recyclables.

 Roll carts have a 95 gallon capacity and are 45" tall, 29" wide, and 34" deep.
 The number of roll carts that your community needs will be determined by participation rates.

 Charleston County offers 8yd, 6yd, and 4yd dumpster style containers as an option for larger complexes participating in the multi-family recycling program.
 These dumpsters require a vertical clearance of 22 feet.

 A: Payment of the Solid Waste User Fee, included as part of your annual Property Tax Bill, funds programs and services that include weekly recycling collection.

-A: Paper products accepted include: magazines, books (including paperbacks, textbooks & hardbacks), junk mail, magazines, catalogs, envelopes, newspaper, office paper, shredded paper (please bag), greeting cards, wrapping paper, coupons, posters, sticky notes, file folders, shoe boxes, paper egg cartons, paperboard (such as cereal boxes), and corrugated cardboard.
+A: Paper products accepted include: magazines, books (including paperbacks, textbooks & hardbacks), junk mail, magazines, catalogs, envelopes, newspaper, office paper, greeting cards, wrapping paper, coupons, posters, sticky notes, file folders, shoe boxes, paper egg cartons, paperboard (such as cereal boxes), and corrugated cardboard.